centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 We have some cool stuff we'd love to show you now and in the future!
 ```

 You can subscribe your customers for e-mail newsletter using [POST /newsletter-subscription/{email}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/6.%20customer%20handling/post_newsletter_subscription__email_) endpoint.
 In it, you can choose to send `country` and `language` parameters, which can be used to control the newsletter language and to filter newsletter updates on products available in customer's Market.
-Registered newsletter e-mails can be found in Centra backend under Retail -> Customers -> Newsletter.
+Registered newsletter e-mails can be found in Centra back end under Retail -> Customers -> Newsletter.

 [notice-box=alert]
 Be mindful to properly parse and encode the e-mail subscription field in your Front End.
 It's especially important characters like `@` and `+` are properly handled.
 Otherwise, for example, the plus `+` character can be wrongly replaced with a space, which can throw `Expected type e-mail` error.